Best Picture contenders produce $2 billion box office bounty

 The popularity of this year's crop reflects studios' ability to make better films with smaller budgets, said Universal Pictures Chairman Adam Fogelson.

 In prior years, he said, a film with the Oscar-worthy scope and A-list stars of Universal's nominee "Les Miserables" would have cost so much that executives wouldn't have greenlit it.
-Universal kept the musical's cost to $60 million through judicious cost-control and the contracts with stars.
+Universal kept the musical's cost to $60 million through judicious cost-control and the contracts with Anne Hathaway and its other stars.

 "Some of the nominated films were only made because they could be made for a price," he said.